 DH: Tell us about your business or the company where you work.

-DH: How do you deliver happiness to your employees, customers and/or colleagues?
+DH: How do you deliver happiness to your employees, customers, colleagues, or others around you?

 DH: What about DH, the book and/or the movement, inspires you the most?

 IS: When I'd read the DH book, I really was impressed by how important a good atmosphere in the company is, especially, "Focus on the company culture as the #1 priority!"

 I realized "mindpower" is the most beautiful value rather than "manpower."
 We always heard, "You should get passion, improve creativity.
 You are the hero of your life."
 But it is for the individual.
 We need to focus on an atmosphere with now.